 We can notice that the amount and variance of data is becoming quite overwhelming, and we will need to come up with improved methods to deal with this data overload.
-Furthermore, we will need to extract useful features and properties from the assorted data, without compromising its real-world and real-time nature.
+Furthermore, we will need to extract useful features and properties from the assorted data, without compromising its real-world and real- time nature.
 For example, attributes such as time, location, error margin and reliability for a particular data source must be maintained for the ad-hoc network.

 Sensor networks exhibit two innovative characteristics that are typically not found in the today's networks: in-network processing and data-centric applications.
 The former describes a method of processing the data near where it is generated, while the latter describes a technique of controlling the data with respect to its physical properties.
-Compared to conventional processing (e.g. client/server model, peer-to-peer model) and address-centric applications (e.g. TCP/IP-based), these new characteristics, themselves byproducts of the network structure and the overall application, need new ways of leveraging their benefits: the old methods simply do not work.
+The core idea behind in-network processing is to filter erroneous data or previously known information and only propagate anomalies or novel information to the backend servers; this reduces SNET bandwidth and better utilizes the available communications channels.
+As for data-centric applications, the core idea is that the data being acquired is more important than the location it is coming from; however, knowing the confidence and uncertainty of the data sources becomes paramount.
+Compared to conventional processing (e.g. client/ server model, peer-to-peer model) and address-centric applications (e.g. TCP/IP-based), these new characteristics, themselves byproducts of the network structure and the overall application, need new ways of leveraging their benefits: the old methods simply do not work.